IsWladi/Gittory/README.md

 that's a problem for me because I want to see all files on my proyect when I'am using git and don't think where I open nvim in the project.
 Gittory solves this by allowing you to use Telescope to search the entire working directory of the Git repository, regardless of your relative position within the repository.

 ### The solution
 Before searching for the location of the `.git` directory, Gittory first checks if the current project is a Git project by running a `git status` command.
 If the current project is not a Git project, Gittory will still use Telescope but in the current buffer location.
-If the current project is a Git project, Gittory will search recursively through parent directories until it finds the `.git` folder and then call Telescope from this location.
+If the current project is a Git project, Gittory will search recursively through parent directories until it finds the `.git` folder and then set the cwd at this location.
 Whenever you call Telescope with Gittory, you'll be able to search your entire Git repository.

 ## Dependencies